 All the wonderful flavors of butter, but with the shelf life and smoke point of cooking oils.
-Gluten-free, dairy-free, full of healthy fats, and perfect for diets such as Paleo, Keto, and Whole30.
+Gluten-free, full of healthy fats, and perfect for diets such as Paleo, Keto, and Whole30.

 5th Generation Still Handmade, Since 1889 Small batch